engramapp/help-book/src/content/docs/cards/card-structure.md

 The theory of relativity assumes that ....
 ```

 Cloze numbering is automatically handled for you, where each cloze will automatically create a new card.

-This can be overwritten by including a `c#::` before the card text.
-Numbering starts a 0.
+Automatic numbering can be overwritten by including a `c#::` before the card text.
+Numbering starts at 0.

 For example, the following will create 1 card:
 ```